Emit-Solar/telegraf-cfg/README.md

 - PuTTy (https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)
 - Raspberry Pi Imager (https://www.raspberrypi.com/software/)
 - Nmap (https://nmap.org/download#windows)
+- A Raspberrt Pi account (https://id.raspberrypi.com/sign-up)

+---

 ### OS Setup
 Attach the can hat to the Pi’s pins as shown below.\
 <img src="assets/hardware.jpg" alt="drawing" width="200"/>

 Insert the MicroSD car into your laptop and laucnh the Raspberry Pi Imager.
-Select Raspberry Pi 3 for the model and Raspberry Pi OS Lite, which can be found by going to `Choose OS -> Raspberry Pi OS (Other) -> Raspberry Pi OS Lite (64-bit)` and select the microSD card's model for Storage.
+Select Raspberry Pi 3 for the model and Raspberry Pi OS Lite, which can be found by going to `Choose OS -> Raspberry Pi OS (Other) -> Raspberry Pi OS Lite (64-bit)` and select the microSD card's model for Storage.\
 <img src="assets/rpi.png" alt="drawing" width="400"/>

-Select `Next -> Edit Settings` and configure the settings as shown below.
+Select `Next -> Edit Settings` and configure the settings as shown below.\
 <img src="assets/rpi_settings.png" alt="drawing" width="400"/>\
 >**NOTE**: Change the hostname from "tutorial" to the customer's name, and ensure it is unique.
 Wi-Fi is the office router's SSID and password.
 Remember the username and password as it will be used to login into the Pi later on.